cadrspace/hackdepot/README.md

 and adjust it to your needs (see the comments in the script).

 ## Deployment and serving

-Deplpoyment routine made with [Capistrano](http://capistranorb.com).
+Deployment routine is made with [Capistrano](http://capistranorb.com).

-- Deploy to `environment` server where environment is configured environment
+- Deploy to a server using a configured environment.
+Eg. for deploying to a produciton server use `production` environment:

 ```
-$ cap [production] deploy
+$ cap production deploy
 ```

-- Restart server
+- Restart the server:

 ```
 $ cap production service:restart
 ```

-will restart rails application server
+will restart the rails application server.

-Serving by default implemented with nginx, with custom capistrano tasks which is generating configuration for nginx to `shared` directory on remote server.
+Serving by default implemented with nginx, with custom capistrano tasks that are generating configuration for nginx to `shared` directory on the remote server.

-- Generate nginx configuration by template
+- Generate a nginx configuration by a template:

 ```
 $ cap production config:upload
 ```

-will upload all necessary configuration files to `shared`, from you can symlink it to whereever you need on you server.
+will upload all the necessary configuration files to `shared`, from you can symlink it to whereever you need on your server.

-Nginx configuration symlinked to (on debian based) `/etc/nginx/sites-enabled/hackdepot.conf`
+On the Debian GNU/Linux based distributions the Nginx configuration is symlinked to `/etc/nginx/sites-enabled/hackdepot.conf`.

 ## Usage
 Empty